garethjmsaunders/code-style-guide/css.md

 > onto the end of a single file would make finding things more difficult and
 > would be very confusing for anybody else working on the project.

-We use Jonathan Snook's Scalable and Modular Architecture for CSS (SMACSS), to inform how to organise the rules within a CSS (or Sass) file.
+Use Jonathan Snook's Scalable and Modular Architecture for CSS (SMACSS) to inform how to organise the rules within a CSS (or Sass) file.

 ### 5.1 Categorise your CSS rules

 At the heart of SMACSS is categorisation.
-CSS rules are grouped into five categories:
+CSS rules are grouped into five (or six) categories:

+0. Framework (optional)
 1. Base
 2. Layout
 3. Module